karinewagner/karinewagner/README.md

 ### Hi there 👋, que bom ver você por aqui! :)

--

-My name is Karine Wagner and I'm starting in the development area.
+- My name is Karine Wagner and I'm starting in the development area.

 🥰🚀👩🏼‍💻

+👩🏼‍💻 You can contact me via Linkedin: https://www.linkedin.com/in/karinedwagner/

+See you letter... 😄

 <!--